 Well, did you eliminate every possible buyer?
 Not really…

 … IF YOU PRICE THE HOUSE UNDER THE MARKET VALUE ENOUGH TO COMPENSATE FOR ALL DEFECTS, YOU HAVE JUST GAINED MARKET ADVANTAGE!
 IT MAY ACTUALLY SELL QUICKLY, BECAUSE THE REMAINING PERCENTAGE OF BUYERS ARE LOOKING FOR A LOW-PRICED FIXER-UPPER!
+PRICE IS THE KEY.

 A True Inspection Story

 A true story to illustrate the importance of inspections and disclosures